What to Plant in Your Winter Garden

-Don’t leave your garden yet!
-Late fall and early winter is the time to plant some easy edibles, and scatter the sweeps of wildflowers that will be a delight come spring and summer.
-Tricia has winter garden tips in our new video.
+Don’t leave your garden just yet!
+Late Fall and early Winter is the time to plant some easy edibles, put in some spring-blooming bulbs, and scatter the sweeps of wildflowers that will be a delight come Spring and Summer.
+Tricia has Winter garden tips in our Winter Gardening Tips video.

 All the alliums want to go in the ground now.
 This family—garlic, onions, leeks, and shallots—will be ready to harvest next summer.
 You can plant garlic, shallots, onion bulbs (sets) or live transplants of onions and leeks.